psankhe28/Stockerr/README.md

 <table>
   <tr>
     <td>
     <strong>Stocker</strong> is a web application built in ReactJS to help new traders enter the trading world by allowing them to trade stocks in real time using the virtual currency provided on signup.
-StalkStock shows stock with real-time data and also financial news and various important terms related to them.
+Stocker shows stock with real-time data and also financial news and various important terms related to them.
   </td>
  </tr>
 </table>